littlejsun/CNN-dog-breed-classifier/README.md

 __NOTE:__ In the notebook, you will need to train CNNs in PyTorch.
 If your CNN is taking too long to train, feel free to pursue one of the options under the section __Accelerating the Training Process__ below.

+## Built with
+Pytorch - An open source machine learning framework that accelerates the path from research prototyping to production deployment.

 ## (Optionally) Accelerating the Training Process